python-control/python-control/doc/classes.rst

    flatsys.LinearFlatSystem
    flatsys.PolyFamily
    flatsys.SystemTrajectory
-   FrequencyResponseList
-   NyquistResponseData
    OperatingPoint
    optimal.OptimalControlProblem
    optimal.OptimalControlResult
    optimal.OptimalEstimationProblem
    optimal.OptimalEstimationResult
-   PoleZeroData
-   TimeResponseData
-   TimeResponseList

-The use of these classes is described in more detail in the :ref:`flatsys-module` module and the :ref:`optimal-module` module
+More informaton on the functions used to create these classes can be found in the :ref:nonlinear-systems chapter.